manthony0602/HCSC415-TextToPython-FinalProject/README.md

-# Text-to-Python Parser Project
+# Multi-Language Class Generator

-This project is a **Text-to-Text** system written in C++ that parses a simplified C++ class declaration and converts it into an equivalent Python class.
-It satisfies the requirements of a domain-specific language (DSL) by defining a clear input grammar, implementing a parser, and generating structured output in a different programming language.
+This project is a **Text-to-Text** system written in C++ that reads a simple English command describing a class and generates equivalent **Python**, **C++**, and **Java** class code.

----
+It satisfies the requirements of a domain-specific language (DSL) by defining a clear input grammar, implementing a parser, and generating structured output in multiple programming languages.

 ---